bitgrip/angular-ngrx-blueprint/README.md

 # AngularNgrxBlueprint

+We want to intend this "TODO" Example as an inspiration for starting a Angular (client-side) project.
+How you can organize and structure your code files.

 ![todo-app](./frame-generic.png)

-We created this small example project with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.7:
+We created it with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.7:

 `ng new angular-ngrx-blueprint --style=scss`